Top things to know about sex after birth

 What are the options for birth control after pregnancy and birth?

 There are several birth control options to prevent pregnancy after birth.
 This might be a main topic of discussion during your postpartum visits, and your healthcare provider can help you find one that fits your body and your needs (2, 3).
-There are barrier methods (like condoms), hormonal methods, non-hormonal intrauterine devices (IUDs), lactational amenorrhea (LAM), fertility awareness-based methods, and surgical sterilization.
+There are barrier methods (like condoms), hormonal methods, non-hormonal intrauterine devices (IUDs), lactational amenorrhea (LAM), , and surgical sterilization.
 It is important to remember that only condoms protect against sexually transmitted infections (STIs) (6).

 Hormonal birth control after pregnancy and birth